Ihabafia/permissions-admin/README.md

 Route::rolesPermissionsAdmin();
 ```

-You might need to publish the config file to change routes with:
+You might need to publish the config file to change default routes with your own:

 ```bash
 php artisan vendor:publish --tag="permissions-admin-config"
 ```

-Optionally, you can publish the views using
+Optionally but recommended, you can publish the views using the command bellow, to make sure you get the correct styling of all the component.

 ```bash
 php artisan vendor:publish --tag="permissions-admin-views"